jacobo12montes/HTML5-CSS3-Capston-project/README.md

-﻿# Newsweek Homepage
+﻿# HTML CSS3 CAPSTONE PROJECT

-> Newsweek Clone (newsweek.com)
+> Maracumbé

 ![screenshot](./screenshot.jpg)

 Additional description about the project and its features.

-## Building with Bootstrap and CSS frameworks
+## Building a real life project

-1. Adde Bootstrap boilerplate code
+1. Add Bootstrap boilerplate code
-2. Used Bootstrap classes where possible.
-3. Applied HTML semantics and CSS standard practices.
+2. Applied HTML semantics and CSS standard practices.
-4. Responsive layout, so it won't brake on smaller screens.
+3. Responsive layout, so it won't brake on smaller screens.

 ## Built With